mongodb/docs/source/usage.rst

 Host Views
 ~~~~~~~~~~

-Each non-arbiter processes in the "Hosts" section link to an
+Each non-arbiter processes in the "Hosts" section links to an overview
-overview of the data collected for that process.
-On each of these pages, MMS provides
+of the data collected for that process.
+On each of these pages, MMS
-the following tabs:
+provides the following tabs:

 - "**DB Stats**," which displays charts using data provide
   by the MMS agent.